PayPal Friends Family Scam: How to Spot and Avoid It

 The PayPal Friends Family scam has been specifically addressed by consumer protection agencies, financial regulators, and PayPal itself — all of whom advise consumers never to use Friends and Family payment for commercial transactions with strangers.

-PayPal’s own terms of service explicitly prohibit the use of Friends and Family payments for commercial transactions — receiving payment for goods or services through the Friends and Family option is a violation of PayPal’s acceptable use policy that can result in account limitation or termination.
+PayPal’s own terms of service explicitly prohibit the use of Friends and Family payments for commercial transactions — receiving payment for goods or services through this option is a violation of PayPal’s acceptable use policy that can result in account limitation or termination.
 PayPal’s guidance on avoiding scams specifically warns consumers that anyone requesting Friends and Family payment for a purchase is likely attempting the PayPal Friends Family scam.
+The PayPal Friends Family scam is on PayPal’s own list of known fraud patterns.
 PayPal’s safety centre is available at paypal.com.

 The Federal Trade Commission has published specific guidance warning consumers about the PayPal Friends Family scam and the broader category of payment method manipulation frauds, noting that being asked to pay in a specific way — particularly one that eliminates buyer protection — is a reliable indicator of fraud.
-The FTC advises consumers to pay for all commercial transactions using protected payment methods.
+The FTC advises consumers to pay for all commercial transactions using protected payment methods — and to treat the PayPal Friends Family scam payment-method request as a defining red flag.
 Report fraud at reportfraud.ftc.gov.

 Action Fraud in the United Kingdom receives substantial volumes of PayPal Friends Family scam reports and specifically identifies marketplace purchase fraud — predominantly using Friends and Family payment — as one of the most reported online fraud categories.
 Action Fraud’s guidance emphasises that legitimate sellers on genuine platforms accept protected payment methods.
 Report at actionfraud.police.uk or call 0300 123 2040.